-On arrival Fast Track’s English speaking greeters will meet you near the air bridge.
-They will assist you through any passport or visa control, and escort you to the baggage and customs area.
+On arrival at Narita Fast Track’s English speaking greeters will meet you near the air bridge.
+They will assist you through any health, passport or visa controls, and escort you to the baggage and customs area.
 They will help find your driver, or if you booked a connection, check in for your next flight.

 On departure, they will contact your driver, will assist you through check-in and immigration, and will take you to your airline lounge or the boarding gate.

 For connections, the greeter will meet you near the air bridge and will guide and escort you through the arrival, departure and transfer processes needed for your connection, right through to your airline lounge or the gate.

 For more than 10 years our Japan Airport Assistance and Booking Team has assisted hundreds of travellers pass smoothly through busy Japanese airports.
 And before you order, Fast Track’s booking tools and expert staff will help you understand and choose the exact service you need at the lowest possible cost.

 Fast Track services are available to any traveler, on any airline, and in any cabin class, and in all major airports around Asia, the Middle East & Africa.

 In Japan we serve the airports of Narita and Haneda.
 And also Osaka Kansai airport.
 We offer travelers VIP meet & greet concierge assistance in each of those airports’ international terminals.